-From 1 July 2019, a further five households have been assisted in the North West Region and two households in the North Region.
-The Rapid Rehousing Program currently comprises of 52 properties with the option of those property owners renewing their Head Leases with our Community Housing Providers whom can then assist further households.
+Safe Homes, Families, Communities actions commenced implementation on 1 July 2019.
+The Rapid Rehousing Program provides transitional accommodation (leases up to 12 months) through private rental properties, with the option of those property owners renewing their Head Leases with our Community Housing Providers who can then assist further households.

 What is next?

-Rapid Rehousing is now a mature program and will continue to provide safe, secure and affordable accommodation for people affected by family violence.
+Rapid Rehousing is now a mature program that continues to provide safe, secure and affordable accommodation for people affected by family violence.

 What difference will we make?